4.3/5 (4)

 This tour takes place on paved country roads and packed gravel lanes.
 You'll experience very little traffic, and your guides are always on hand to stop traffic at busy crossings.

-On the second day short tracks with a bit more traffic, otherwise cycling is free nature without any disturbing car traffic.
-Many flat sections with just short ascents.
-Only on the sixth day there is a section of more difficult track.
+On the second day, short tracks with a bit more traffic feature.
+Otherwise, cycling is in open nature without any disturbing car traffic.
+The route features many flat sections with only short ascents.
+Only on the sixth day is there a section of more difficult track.

 Hotels